Video shows Pinellas County deputies attempting to humiliate inmates

 CLEARWATER, Fla.
 (WFLA) – The Pinellas County Sheriff’s Office has released new video that shows deputies attempt to haze, humiliate and intimidate two inmates at the Pinellas County Jail.

 The incident occurred on Jan.
-13. The edited video is approximately 1 minute in length.
+13. The edited video is approximately one minute in length.

 The newly released video comes as two deputies have been suspended 240 hours without pay.
 This is after a six-month investigation conducted by the Administrative Investigation Division, Professional Standards Bureau, of the Pinellas County Sheriffs Office.